How do I sell my house privately without involving an estate agent?

 This is something you would have to do whether you choose to sell using an estate agent or not.
 At the point you accept the offer and you ask for it in writing, it’s a good idea to ask your buyer to email details of their solicitor at the same time.

 This is the part that I don’t recommend you do as a DIY.
 You need to instruct a solicitor or conveyancer to sort out the legal work.
 But as you would when employing the services of any professional, make sure you do your research in order to find a good one.
 Finding a solicitor by recommendation is always a good place to start.

 You don’t have to use a solicitor, as licensed conveyancers tend to be cheaper than solicitors and do the same job.

-Step #11 to sell your house – Managing the sales process
+Step #11 to sell your house – Without an estate agent you’ll have to managing the sales process from beginning to end

 Now that you’ve accepted the offer and instructed a solicitor, you will need to push the process along.
 You may also need to deal with an price renegotiation’s that arise out of a survey being carried out on your property.